fnproject/flow/docs/API.md

 Note that all operations that add a stage execute any associated closures asynchronously.
 The completion ID of the associated stage is returned in the `FnProject-CompletionID` header of the HTTP response.
 The caller can then block waiting for the stage result by making an HTTP GET request to `/graph/${graph_id}/stage/${stage_id}` which will return an HTTP [408](https://httpstatuses.com/408) if the value has not been populated in the stage/the function is still executing.

-Data is exchanged between the client and the completer and the completer and the function using HTTP multipart messages
+Data is exchanged between the client and the flow service and the flow service and the function using HTTP multipart messages

-### Completer Invoke API
+### Flow Invoke API

-The following sections describe the completer contract for outgoing requests into fn's public API.
+The following sections describe the flow  contract for outgoing requests into fn's public API.

 #### Closure Invocation

-The completer makes a closure invocation request into fn when triggering a stage of computation.
+The flow service makes a closure invocation request into fn when triggering a stage of computation.
 The request consists of a closure optionally followed by a variable number of arguments.
 In order to frame the different elements of the request, HTTP multipart should be used.
 The closure and arguments constitute the individual parts and must be named _closure_ and _arg_X_ where X is the index of the argument starting at 0.
 Note also that the arguments should appear in increasing order in the request, with the lowest index appearing immediately after the closure part.

 Example request: